 👉 Discounts are still applied to Spot Rates!

-Surcharges, discounts, and add-ons add or subtract an amount or percentage from your base rent, handling things like guest fees, pet fees, cleaning fees, repeat guest discounts, last minute discounts, optional upsells, pool heat, etc. They can be applied per night, per stay, or multiple times based on number of guests, adults, pets etc. via the multiplier setting.
+Surcharges and add-ons add or subtract an amount or percentage from your base rent, handling things like guest fees, pet fees, cleaning fees, optional upsells, pool heat, etc. They can be applied per night, per stay, or multiple times based on number of guests, adults, pets etc. via the multiplier setting.
 They are all configured in the same Surcharges & Discounts section.
 Surcharges and discounts can both be applied automatically, optionally (an Add-On), or manually -- those modes are controlled by the Applied setting on the surcharge.

 Taxes configure a percentage or amount due to the taxing authorities in your area.
 Every other amount (rates, surcharges, discounts, add-ons) has an is taxable flag that controls whether tax will be calculated on that amount.
 Multiple taxes can be configured with different percentages.
 The percentages are accurate to 4 decimal places to accommodate all tax calculations.